Skip to main content

 Non-governmental organisations, together with primary schools, open universities, local administration offices, local and regional self-government units, the Education and Training Agency, the Institute for Health Insurance and the Employment Service also provide a variety of integration services.

-A recent report by Ajduković et al. (2019) revealed the pivotal role these actors play in creating a welcoming culture and providing early integration measures for newcomers.
+A report by Ajduković et al (2019) revealed the pivotal role these actors play in creating a welcoming culture and providing early integration measures for newcomers.
+Additionally, a report by Giljević, et al (2020) describes the integration framework and provision of social services to beneficiaries of international protections at local levels.

 Funding